This post may contain affiliate links. Please read our disclosure policy.

 ingredients to make flan on a wooden kitchen table.

-If you have any ingredients leftover from this mini flan recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this small flan recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations

-• Chocolate Flan: For a chocoholic twist, incorporate unsweetened cocoa powder or semi-sweet chocolate chips into the milk mixture for a luscious chocolate flan.
+• Chocolate Flan: Stir in a tablespoon of chocolate chips into the milk mixture to melt for a rich, decadent version.

 How To Make Flan For One

-These step-by-step photos and instructions help you visualize how to make flan.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos and instructions help you visualize how to make this single serve flan recipe.
+See the recipe box below for the full recipe and ingredient amounts.

-2. Caramel Creation: In a small, heavy saucepan, combine 2 tablespoons sugar and 1 tablespoon water.
-Stir over low heat until the sugar dissolves, which should take about 2 minutes.
+1. Make the caramel: In a 1-quart saucepan, combine 2 tablespoons sugar and 1 tablespoon water.
+Stir over low heat until the sugar dissolves, about 2 minutes.

 sugar and water in a small saucepan.